 (r) Emergency plan registration requirements.

-(1) Each shipper and transporter of radioactive waste shall submit an emergency plan to the agency and receive a registration letter from the agency prior to to initial shipment.
+(1) Each shipper and transporter of radioactive waste shall submit an emergency plan to the department and receive a registration letter from the department before to initial shipment.

 (2) A freight forwarder must submit an emergency plan in order to become a registered freight forwarder.